 It took going insane for me to shed those stale wrappings.
 Perhaps something inside me had willed me to go insane in order to shed those foul rags.
 But shed them I did, and I walked out of that hospital like a naked child.

-I still feel like a naked child.
+And I still felt like a naked child.

 Real life always comes back to bring us down to planet earth even in the midst of our most exalted philosophizing, and so it was that I realized that I had to urinate.
 Bolting that last beer with the terrible and beautiful Daphne had done the trick.